-Test B consisted of 14 participants.
+Test B had the greatest number of participants with a total of 20 participants opting to complete the open quadrat method, resulting in varying levels of deviation from the population mean.
 This test followed the same trend as the other tests for both macroalgae and seagrass with comparisons against image analysis resulting in a greater number of failures using the Z-score than when comparing against mean % cover.
-The range of % cover values showed the same level of variation as described for test A with a 10 quadrats having % cover ranges in the order of between 30% and 52% indicating a high level of discrepancy between labs.
-Quadrat 15 had the largest range of between 28% and 80%.
-Comparing against mean % covers resulted in a total of 8 'Fails' distributed between 4 labs with a pass rate of 97%.
-In comparison the total number of

-'Fails' using ImageJ was much higher at 42 and was distributed among 11 laboratories.
-Three labs had 100% pass rate.
-The overall pass rates using ImageJ was 83%.
-The level of deviation was also quite high at 10.89 twice as much as seen in test A.
+The range of % cover values showed a similar level of variation as described for test A with most quadrats having % cover ranges in the order of between 20% and 45% indicating a high level of discrepancy between participants.
+Quadrat 9 had the largest range of between 40% and 86%.
+Comparing against mean % covers resulted in a total of 9 'Fails' distributed between 4 labs with a pass rate of 97%.
+In comparison, the total number of 'Fails' using ImageJ was much higher at 57 and was distributed among 18 of the 20 participants.
+The overall pass rates using ImageJ was 81%.
+These results are consistent with RT04 with similar numbers of 'Fails'.